Rokasl/CS408_project/report/source/03_acknowledgements.md

 I would like to express my special thanks of gratitude to my supervisor, Conor Mcbride for his guidance throughout this project.

-Also, I would like to thank my friends for helping me to think with our numerous technical discussions and contemplations.
+Also, I would like to thank my friends for helping me think with our numerous technical discussions and contemplations.

 <!-- Use the \newpage command to force a new page -->